Black Women and Breast Cancer

 Medical Disclaimer: The information provided to our readers regarding these diseases is not intended to be a substitute for professional medical advice, diagnosis or treatment.
+The information provided on this website is for general informational purposes only.
 We strongly encourage our readers to use this information only as a preliminary resource, and we disclaim any liability for the decisions made by anyone based on this information.

-The National Cancer Institute reports that among women, breast cancer is the most commonly diagnosed cancer after nonmelanomaskin cancer, and it is the second leading cause of cancer deaths after lung cancer.
+The National Cancer Institute reports that among women, breast cancer is the most commonly diagnosed cancer after nonmelanoma skin cancer, and it is the second leading cause of cancer deaths after lung cancer.

 During a recent interview, Thomas R. Frieden, M.D., M.P.H, CDC Director explains that, “Although we are making progress reducing deaths from breast cancer, we have much work to do to reduce preventable deaths, particularly among African-American women.”
 He went on to say, “Only when every woman receives adequate screening, timely follow-up, and high-quality treatment, will the full benefit of breast cancer screening be achieved.”